Root race: Migration to Mercury

 It is believed by some Neo-Theosophists that after the present round of human spiritual evolution by reincarnation of souls in root races is completed several dozen million years from now, the human race will migrate to the planet Mercury to continue its spiritual and physical evolution.

 Some also believe that the human race lived on Mars before the current round of spiritual evolution, and migrated to Earth after the previous round ended.
 According to astrologer Walter D. Pullen, every round of spiritual evolution takes place within a chain of similar rounds, and these chains are located in a group called a scheme.
 He also states that seven rounds make a chain, and seven chains make a scheme.
 Some Neo-Theosophists believe that the human race is currently in the fourth chain in a scheme.
 In addition, it is believed by some that life on Mercury will be “less material” than on Earth, and the average level of consciousness will extend for longer, as humanity will possess etheric vision.

-Theosophical belief in the brotherhood of humanity

-Blavatsky's statements about race and the interrelationship between spirituality and root race developmental history were often mutually conflicting.
-The first aim of the Theosophical Society is "To form a nucleus of the Universal Brotherhood of Humanity, without distinction of race, creed, sex, caste or colour", and her writings include references emphasizing the unity of humanity: "all men have spiritually and physically the same origin" and that "mankind is essentially of one and the same essence".
-She also wrote: "Verily mankind is 'of one blood,' but not of the same essence." are nonlinear and complex.
-Thus: "Esoteric history teaches that idols and their worship died out with the Fourth Race, until the survivors of the hybrid races of the latter (The Chinese, Africans, etc.,.) gradually brought the worship back."

-Cranston quoted Blavatsky saying that in reality there is no inferior or low-grade races because all of it are one common humankind.